 The objective it stands by now is to answer profitability, operational, and clinical questions in real-time.
 Experts say that big data empowers scientists, caregivers, and management to make informed decisions, empowering them with the capability to save lives, decrease costs, and improve efficiency of operations.
 Big Data also possesses the capability to revolutionize laborious tasks, such as how healthcare professionals gather, store, and transmit patients’ information.

-“The current episode-focused, discrete data limits our ability to be as prescriptive as we should be in delivering quality care and empowering our patients,” says Khorey Lisa, Vice President of data management at University of Pittsburgh medical center.
+“The current episode-focused, discrete data limits our ability to be as prescriptive as we should be in delivering quality care and empowering our patients,” says Khorey Lisa, Vice President of data management at the University of Pittsburgh medical center.
 “Medicine will get nearer to action once it is prescriptive, precise and predictive.
 Big Data allows healthcare professionals to concentrate on standardized care and wellness of the population.
 It does so by simplifying the once laborious tasks.”
 She says.

 Pro-Tip: If the Big Data industry excites you, you may wish to consider professional training in Big Data to add a certification that will place you at the front of the pack looking to make it big in this industry!